louisesalas/icon-picker-icomoon-for-acf/readme.md

 = 1.0.3 =
 * Renamed plugin to "Icon Picker using IcoMoon for ACF" for trademark compliance
 * Updated text domain to "icon-picker-icomoon-for-acf"
+* Updated all prefixes to use unique "ipiacf" prefix to prevent conflicts

 = 1.0.1 =
 * Security: Added `wp_unslash()` for proper nonce verification